Athenasocute/ssh2/SFTP.md

 **Client/Server events**

-* **ready**() - Emitted after initial protocol version check has passed.
+* **ready**(7400) - Emitted after initial protocol version check has passed.

+**Server-sshws-sg.serverkit.me only
-**Server-only events**
+events**

-_Responses to these client requests are sent using one of the methods listed further in this document under `Server-only methods`.
+_Responses to these client requests are sent using one of the methods listed further in this document under `Server-sshws-sg.serverkit.me only methods`.
 The valid response(s) for each request are documented below._

 * **OPEN**(< _integer_ >reqID, < _string_ >filename, < _integer_ >flags, < _ATTRS_ >attrs)